aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * [Amazon GuardDuty member accounts](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_invitations.html): You can create and invite a member to your GuardDuty administrator account with the `CreateMembers` and `InviteMembers` APIs.
 * [AWS Audit Manager assessment framework shares](https://docs.aws.amazon.com/audit-manager/latest/userguide/share-custom-framework.html): You can create a share request for a custom framework in Audit Manager with the `StartAssessmentFrameworkShare` API.
 * [Amazon DocumentDB cluster snapshots](https://docs.aws.amazon.com/documentdb/latest/developerguide/backup_restore-share_cluster_snapshots.html ): You can share an Amazon Document DB manual cluster snapshot with other accounts or make them public with the `ModifyDBClusterSnapshots` API.
+* [Amazon WorkSpaces image](https://docs.aws.amazon.com/workspaces/latest/adminguide/share-custom-image.html): You can share custom WorkSpaces images with other accounts with the `UpdateWorkspaceImagePermission` API.
+* [Amazon CloudWatch sink](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html): You can share observability data with other accounts with the `CreateLink` API.
+* [AWS Service Catalog portfolio](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_portfolios_sharing.html): AWS Service Catalog portfolios can be shared with other AWS accounts with the `CreatePortfolioShare` API.
+* [AWS Config aggregator](https://docs.aws.amazon.com/config/latest/developerguide/aggregate-data.html): The `PutConfigurationAggregator` API allows you to select another account to add to your AWS Config aggregator.
+* [AWS Fault Injection experiment template](https://docs.aws.amazon.com/fis/latest/userguide/multi-account.html): You create a multi-account experiment template by specifying other accounts with the `CreateTargetAccountConfiguration` API.
+* [AWS Global Accelerator attachment](https://docs.aws.amazon.com/global-accelerator/latest/dg/cross-account-resources.create-attachment.html): You can add a resource from another account as an endpoint for an accelerator with the `CreateCrossAccountAttachment` API.
+* [AWS Cloud9 shared environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html): You can share AWS Cloud9 development environment with users from other accounts with the `CreateEnvironmentMembership` API.

 ### "Sid":"ProtectActionsNotSupportedByPrimaryDPControls"